Diegores14/HPC/README.md

+# HPC
-# HPC\nif of code have thread compile "g++ -pthread -o ouput file.cpp"
+if of code have thread compile "g++ -pthread -o ouput file.cpp"